 The solution to their problem was right in front of them and was “storing” a lot of their merchandise at the same time.

-Converting a used shipping container into a retail store made all the sense in the world.
+Converting a used shipping container into a portable retail store made all the sense in the world.
 Not only would it give them the space for their products and staff, but customers could enter and shop the items.
 The container shop sits at ground level so patrons with small children and people using wheelchairs could easily enter the shop.
 The shipping container retail store could be moved quickly if needed and could be closed up tight during the offseason.

 Our Detroit team worked closely with the customer to meet all their requirements and produce a pop-up container space that truly met their needs.

 Below are some of the custom container shop modifications done to the shipping container.

 - The exterior was painted in gloss black.